AmitKumarDas/Decisions/blogs/castlang.md

 building workflows easier.
 This version concentrates on RunTask.
 A RunTask can get executed via CASTemplate runner or via a new kubernetes controller.

-### CASTemplate - Good Parts - 1
-- variable declaration & definition via go template functions before the task yaml
-- task yaml makes use of these variables to be finally executed via go-templating
-- Note - This is about variable definition, transformation of value, & templating
-- NOTE - This is not about Kubernetes API invocation

-#### Low Level Design - Good Parts - 1
+#### Low Level Design
+- The design boils down to:
-- Variable declaration, definition, transformation, autosave
+  - Variable Declaration, Definition, Transformation, & AutoSave
 - `spec.let` & `spec.template` dictionaries will be stored at RunTask runner
 - `spec.let` lets us declare variables with corresponding values
 - `spec.template` lets us declare variables with corresponding values as go based templates